ysebastian-student-work-cdu/assessments-2-and-4-prt564-group-3/README.md

 # Folder Structure

-- Datasets: folder contains the datasets provided, additional dataset
+- Dataset: folder contains the datasets provided, additional dataset

-- Data preparation
+- Doc: all the supproting documents (meeting minutes and work doc for teamwork evidence)

-- Notes: general notes taken and observed for each task during the analysis.
+- Results: outputs

-- Minutes: notes taken during our meetings
+- SRC: all the codes contributed by all team members

 - Other: folder for extra files, such as the custom font used in the graphs